Wetland Wonders

 Flemingoes as migratory birds add beauty to the Thane creek areas and surroundings.
 Developing an infrastructure might help promote eco-awareness and Eco-tourism but might also add to the destruction of some natural areas.
 How do we deal with this kind of development?

 I grew up seeing the mangroves of Mumbai., western India.
-As we were in planning mode for wetlands projects, Couple weeks ago my bro-in-law shared a pic from a virtual newspaper.
+As we were in planning mode for wetlands projects, couple weeks ago a relative shared this pic from a virtual newspaper.
 It spoke of an argument for building birdwatching towers verses concern of its ramifications.

 This seems to be a Universal problem.
 A development for humans to get closer to Nature but in the process affect the natural settings.
 Balance might be the key?
-Research based planning and holistic approach towards ‘development’ might help?
+How can we work towards Research based planning and a holistic approach towards ‘development’?

 The Wetland are profused with various species, operate with such great mechanism for sustaining fresh waters on earth.
 As an Art Facilitator, how can I raise its awareness...
-I hope to put the response to this quest into an action based and explore the Wetlands Wonders in the process.
+I hope to respond to this quest with Creative actions and explore the Wetlands Wonders in the process.

 Previous